Aldhanekaa/ShadcnVaults/README.md

 <br />

-Shadcn Vaults is a collection of various interactive components & blocks for Internal Tools UI like Dashboard, Monitoring, Admin, CMS, and more.
+ShadcnUI Vaults is a collection of various interactive components & blocks for Internal Tools UI like Dashboard, Monitoring, Admin, CMS, and more.
 The blocks are built with Tailwind CSS and ShadCN/UI, and are fully customizable, responsive, and accessible.

 ![ShadcnUI_Vaults16x9](https://github.com/user-attachments/assets/82855d40-1d96-4120-a57e-cd1e2d3e5029)